hivellm/gov/manuals/README.md

 - R language manual with CRAN/Bioconductor guidelines
 - Swift language manual with iOS/macOS development and App Store guidelines
 - Dart language manual with Flutter and pub.dev publishing
+- Common Lisp manual with SBCL, macros, CLOS, and condition system

 **Improved**:
 - More detailed phase breakdowns with time estimates